 Data from the Litigation Hold can be recovered from here.
 The data can be downloaded in the PST format, however the folder structure is lost.

-Log in to your Office 365 account and go to the Exchange Admin Center (you have to be part of the eDiscovery Manager role group).
+Log in to your M365 account and go to the Exchange Admin Center (you have to be part of the eDiscovery Manager role group).
 Use the Content Search eDiscovery tool to search and find emails from mailboxes or public folders of Exchange Online.

 On locating the mailbox export this data to PST files.

-Limitations of Native Microsoft Office 365 Archival and Recovery
+Limitations of Native Microsoft 365 Archival and Recovery

 We strive to keep the Services up and running; however, all online services suffer occasional disruptions and outages, and Microsoft is not liable for any disruption or loss you may suffer as a result.
 In the event of an outage, you may not be able to retrieve Your Content or Data that you’ve stored.
 We recommend that you regularly backup Your Content and Data that you store on the Services or store using Third-Party Apps and Services.